 Prior to his role at St. James’s Hotel and Club, Drabble spent over ten years at Aubergine in London’s fashionable Chelsea, gaining a Michelin Star in 1999 and maintaining it each year since then.
 William’s career also includes roles as Head Chef at Michael’s Nook Country House Hotel in Grasmere (where he first gained the Michelin star for the venue at the tender age of 26) and Sous Chef to Tom Aikens at Pied à Terre in London (two Michelin stars).

-William Drabble currently oversees all aspects of dining at the hotel, including private dining, Afternoon Tea, room service and the hotel’s more informal dining space, William’s Bar and Bistro.
+William Drabble currently oversees all aspects of dining at the hotel, including private dining, Afternoon Tea, room service and the hotel’s all day dining spot, 1857 The Bar.

 Drabble, a family man, enjoys life in the kitchen with his incredible team creating fresh new seasonal dishes and menus.
 During his spare time William enjoys spending quality time with his family, walking and reading, the theatre and following Liverpool football team!